 The land between Den Hoorn and the dike was created by humans.
 The polder landscapes today serve as pasture for cattle and sheep.
 In addition, one grows in the vicinity of the place daffodils for the flower bulb production.
 Striking are the fences that separate the individual plots from each other.
 They consist of grass sods, because on Texel there was hardly any wood at the time when this land originated.
 Therefore, they simply prized pieces of grass and piled them up to about one meter high walls.
 These separate fields and pastures from each other and prevent the livestock moving freely over the pastures.

-When we drive over the island of Texel, we notice buildings that look as if they are only half finished.
+During our vacation on Texel, we keep noticing buildings that look as if they are only half finished.
 These are Schapenboete.
-This is the name given to the sheep shed where hay and feed are kept for the sheep.
-They usually point with the flat side to the northeast.
-There is also the front door into the building.
+This is what the sheep shed is called, in which hay and fodder for the sheep are kept.
+They mostly point to the northeast with the flat side.
+There is also the entrance door to the building.
 The reason for this is that the winds blow mainly from the southwest.
-So the barns are protected from the strong sea winds.
-Today you hardly use the scales anymore.
-However, some are restored and used for other purposes.
+This protects the barns from the strong sea winds.
+Today the scales are hardly used anymore.
+However, some have been restored and are used for other purposes.

 Napoleon's forts - historic Texel attractions

 There are three fortresses on Schansweg just outside of Oudeschild.
-Fort de Schans - the oldest - goes back to Willem von Oranje, who had 1574 built it.
+Fort de Schans - the oldest - goes back to Willem von Oranje, who had it built in 8211.
 In the Golden Age of Holland, when the ships of the Dutch East India Company sailed the world's oceans, the fort was temporarily used as a prison.
 There mutiners were locked up.
 Some were even executed in it.

 1811 Napoleon Bonaparte came to Texel.
 He had Fort de Schans expanded and built two more forts in the neighborhood: Fort Lunette and Fort Redoute.
 Fort de Schans has since been restored.
 Of the other two fortresses only the foundations are visible.